ramanujprasad/Angular4SEO/README.md

-# Angular 4 SEO Starter Template
+# Angular 4 SEO Demo App

 ## Making your angular app SEO friendly?
 By default, Angular apps are not search engine friendly.
 If you view the page source in a browser of a regular Angular app, it will only show what's inside the regular index.html -- the infamous loading.. content.
 To fix this, we need the app to be rendered on a server and then displayed to the client.
 This way, your content for each page (each component) is spit out for the browser and that lovely Googlebot to see.